Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Privacy-Policy.md

 We retain data for as long as necessary to provide our services effectively.
 Specifically:

 - **Document data**: Stored until the document owner requests deletion.
 Two types exist:
-  - **Server-owned documents** (guild-wide entries like locations, items, and lore): If the bot is removed from the server or the server is deleted, these are held for a grace period and then transferred based on document type: player characters go to the player who owns them, non-player characters go to their creator, and other guild-owned content (such as locations and items) goes to the user who is designated in Discord server settings as the owner. *(This is planned behaviour - it will be available when document management launches.)*
+  - **Server-owned documents** (Guild-wide entries such as locations, items, and lore): If the bot is removed from the server or the server is deleted, these are held for a grace period of `[WIP - Server-owned document grace period]` and then transferred based on document type:
+    - Guild-instanced player characters are transferred to the original owning user;
+    - Non-player characters are transferred to their original creator;
+    - Other guild-owned content (such as locations, items and lore) are transferred to the user  designated in Discord server settings as the owner. *(This is planned behaviour - it will be available when document management launches.)*
   - **User-owned documents** linked to a server: These remain yours regardless of what happens to the server.
   - Documents and edit history tied to an infraction are subject to the infraction retention rules below.
 - **Infraction evidence**: Evidence is handled in stages:
-  - **During the appeal period** (see `[WIP - link to appeal process]`): Full evidence is retained so you can dispute the decision.
+  - **During the appeal period** (see [Safety, Enforcement and Appeals Policy](Safety-Enforcement-and-Appeals-Policy.md "Safety, Enforcement and Appeals Policy – Compendium Standard Public Disclosures") **§IX**): Full evidence is retained so you can dispute the decision.
   - **After the appeal period closes**: Detailed evidence is deleted.
 Where we have a documented legitimate interest such as establishing a pattern of behavior or defending against a legal claim, a staff-written description of content or interactions relevant to the infraction may be retained in its place.
 This description characterises what occurred without retaining the original personal data.
   - **Pattern-of-behavior retention**: If one or more subsequent, related infractions occur, the description from prior infraction(s) may be retained for `[WIP - base retention period]` from the date of the latest related infraction, resetting each time a related infraction is found.
 Staff must document the connection at the time of the later infraction - it cannot be determined retroactively.
   - **Permanent bans**: After the appeal period is exhausted, raw evidence is deleted and replaced with a staff-written description, which is retained indefinitely for as long as the ban stands.